TheRealKaup/netset-core/readme.md

 ## netset

 A future hacking game that involves a fictional networking simulation.
-The gameplay loop is initialized when a client contacts the player for information Z on entity X: the player converts entity X's known details into data Y, and data Y into information Z. The different game mechanics lets the player obtain new information using known information, in order to reach a certain goal.
+The gameplay loop is initiated when a client contacts the player for information Z on entity X: the player converts entity X's known details into data Y, and data Y into information Z. The different game mechanics lets the player obtain new information using known information, in order to reach a certain goal.

 Although a sandbox, events occurring throughout the game are part of a full and linear story.
 As of 10 January 2024, the  script is over 12,000 words, and it continues to grow.